ParrotStone/JS-Problem-Solving/README.md

 # JS-Problem-Solving
-A repository that contains my solutions for various algorithmic problems in JavaScript from (LeetCode, Hackerrank, etc).
+A repository that contains my solutions for various algorithmic problems in JavaScript from (LeetCode, Hackerrank, CodeWars, etc).